Dr Scott Windeatt

 - Chang H, Windeatt S. A framework for designing online language courses.
 In: Kessler, G, ed.
 Voices from the TESOL Classroom: Participant Inquiries in Online and Hybrid Classes.
 TESOL Press, 2017.
 In Press.

-- Son Jeong-Bae, Windeatt Scott, ed.
+- Son JB, Windeatt S, ed.
 Language Teacher Education and Technology.
-London: Bloomsbury, 2017.
-In Press.
+London, UK: Bloomsbury, 2017.

 - Windeatt S. Training Teachers to Create and Use Materials for Computer-Assisted Language Learning.
 In: Son, Jeong-Bae Windeatt, Scott, ed.
 Language Teacher Education and Technology: Approaches and Practices.
-London: Bloomsbury Academic, 2017, pp.91-110.
+London, UK: Bloomsbury Academic, 2017, pp.91-110.

 - Chang H, Windeatt S. Developing Collaborative Learning Practices in an Online Language Course.
 Computer Assisted Language Learning 2016, Epub ahead of print.